 "It's so fine and yet so terrible to stand in front of a blank canvas." - Paul Cezanne

 - Load your work area with inspiration in advance.
 You know what paralyzes me?
 The what.
 What the heck am I going to paint on there?
-That's because I scheduled painting time into my busy calendar, rather than waiting for the right moment.
-I understand the need to schedule creative time, even though it is not idea.
+That's because I scheduled painting time into my busy calendar, rather than waiting for the inspiration.
+I understand the need to schedule creative time, even though it is not ideal.
 The trick is to allow the inspiration to flow whenever it occurs while telling it to be patient.
 How do you do this practically?
-Let's saying you're taking a lovely walk in nature when you are inspired with a fabulous idea for a painting.
+Let's say you're taking a lovely walk in nature when you are inspired with a fabulous idea for a painting.
 When you get home, create a super quick sketch and tape it to the easel.
-Same thing if you are inspired by an image in a magazine, take an interesting photo, or are inspired by a quote - tape them to the easel.
+Same thing if you are inspired by an image in a magazine, a photo, or a quote - tape them to the easel.
 Ideally, the next time you sit down to paint at the scheduled time, there are five or six fabulous ideas sitting there just waiting to take shape.

 Remember, every masterpiece began as a blank canvas.
-An now, I'm going to go and try to follow my own advice...
+And now, I'm going to go and try to follow my own advice...

 Happy Painting,